BjarkeHautop/CausalStructures.jl/README.md

 ```

 You can then run a variety of causal graph queries, transformations,
 adjustment-set computations, and separation criteria.
-For example, if `U` is
-unobserved, we can project it out to obtain an `ADMG`.
+For example, if `U` is unobserved, we can project it out to obtain an `ADMG`.

 ```julia
 admg = latent_project(dag, [:U])
 ```

+## Contributing

+Contributions of all kinds are very welcome!